Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/shad-lad-flad/project_description.md

 [here.](https://github.com/Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/blob/main/Projects/shad-lad-flad/wows_contest_graph_example.png)

 The idea of the graph is to not only track the amount of points, but also to keep track of the point progression per tier within the graph.
+In my example I have added text for the tier in which that nation has received points.
+Some will have the same tier displayed with the rest of the available points, and some nations will not have that tier mentioned because they haven’t received any points in it.
 The nations should be ordered by their final point count in descending order.
 Your final representation can vary, but should contain the same